LarryWang29/LarryWang29.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Larry Wang, and I am an incoming PhD student in Biostatistics at University of Cambridge.
+Hi!
+My name is Larry Wang, and I am an incoming PhD student in Biostatistics at University of Cambridge.
 Prior to PhD, I had completed a Bachelor's degree in Mathematics at Imperial College London and a Master's degree in Data Intensive Science at University of Cambridge.
 During undergraduate studies, my interests lie primarily in computational mathematics, machine learning, statistics, and complex analysis; in my Master's studies, I extended my expertise specifically in machine learning and statistics, as well as their applications in biomedical settings such as CT (Computed Tomography) imaging.
+My current research interest lie in applications of statistics and machine learning in healthcare.

 A data-driven personal website
 ======